 GoPro will be releasing the Hero6 action camera this year, breaking a two-year release pattern for an annual update as the company responds to financial struggles.
-CEO Nicholas Woodman confirmed during a conference call with investors on Thursday that the Hero6 would be released in 2017, though he wasn’t able to offer a more specific timeline.
+CEO Nicholas Woodman confirmed during a conference call with investors earlier this year that the Hero6 would be released in 2017, and true to his word, the company is holding a launch event on September 28, 2017.
 In that same call, Woodman indicated other avenues where the company may be headed next, including virtual reality.

 Between the Hero4 and Hero5 however, sales for the action-camera giant faltered.
 While the Hero4 entered the market with a solid feature set, as time went on, those features were quickly outranked by competing cameras.
 Several companies released cameras that didn’t need housing to go underwater, including Olympus’s TG Tracker that also uses a GPS, accelerometer, and several water and temperature sensors.
 Garmin brought a voice-controlled stabilized camera a few months before the Hero5, the Virb Ultra 30.
 At the same time, more budget-friendly versions, like the Yi camera, also emerged.

 GoPro did release a camera in between those flagship Heros at the end of 2015 — but it didn’t go very well.
 The company attempted to compete with the more budget-friendly brands with the Hero+ and the Hero+ LCD, but after disappointing sales, discontinued those cameras in April.

 Whether or not GoPro fans follow the company’s stock turmoil, the company’s current struggles will mean a more frequent update to the flagship camera, as well as possibilities for new ventures.
 Woodman told investors that the company plans to focus on five areas: returning to profitability, simplifying the storytelling process with a smartphone connection, marketing to more communities, growing internationally, and expanding the GoPro experience for advanced users.